Rhombik/rhombik-object-repository/README.md

 Then navigate to http://localhost:8000

+If you want to use search functinality, you may need to rebuild the search index.

+    python manage.py rebuild_index

 ---

 Neither of us are proffesional programmers.
 If you want to know how we did something, please drop us a line.
 The code is probably pretty skitty, but we're here to explain anything that doesn't make sense.